7 Reasons Your DIY Diet Plan Isn’t WorkingArticle posted in: Lifestyle

-Here are seven sneaky reasons your do-it-yourself diet may not be measuring up in the slim-down department:
+Here are seven sneaky reasons your do-it-yourself diet plan may not be measuring up in the slim-down department:

 1. Lack of Structure